 I don't have access to the internet, how can I apply?

-I don't want a Tax-Free Childcare account but would still like to recieve the 30 hours, is this possible?
+I don't want a Tax-Free Childcare account but would still like to receive the 30 hours, is this possible?

-Yes, it is posisble to access the 30 hours but without having to set up Tax-Free Childcare.
-Opening a Tax-Free Childcare account may affect certain financial support that you recieve such as tax credits and childcare vouchers.
-The application process for either the 30 hours and Tax-Free Childcare is the same so just make sure you do not choose the Tax-Free Childcare option and your current support will be uneffected.
+Yes, it is possible to access the 30 hours but without having to set up Tax-Free Childcare.
+Opening a Tax-Free Childcare account may affect certain financial support that you receive such as tax credits and childcare vouchers.
+The application process for either the 30 hours and Tax-Free Childcare is the same so just make sure you do not choose the Tax-Free Childcare option and your current support will be unaffected.